kellyannebyte/kellyannebyte/README.md

 # 🎮 Video Game Projects
 I was employed as a facilitator for a New York University Create Lab program where I taught coding in Game Design to high school students.
 During this, I overlooked many projects, playing a key role in bringing ideas of over 10+ video games to life.

-Netizen
+Netizen<br>
 Netizen, created by bitzbytz, is set in a futuristic sci-fi realm, this multiplayer video game features dynamic dashing, projectile, and combat mechanics.
-Engage in battles with a friend on a single laptop, utilizing just one keyboard. https://bitzbytz.itch.io/netizen
+Engage in battles with a friend on a single laptop, utilizing just one keyboard.<br>
+https://bitzbytz.itch.io/netizen

-Aerial Aescent
+Aerial Aescent<br>
 Set in a frosty tundra, Aerial Ascent, created by fifiinart and his team, requires players to navigate using a crucial grappling hook mechanic.
-The game also includes additional features such as waypoints. https://fifiinart.itch.io/aerialascent
+The game also includes additional features such as waypoints.<br>
+https://fifiinart.itch.io/aerialascent

-Slice of Life
+Slice of Life<br>
 Wh1te6324's Slice of Life is an endless runner game where you play as a pizza slice dashing through the bustling streets of Manhattan, much like in Subway Surfers.
-Navigate through obstacles, collect toppings, and enjoy the quirky, fast-paced adventure. https://wh1te6324.itch.io/slice-of-time
+Navigate through obstacles, collect toppings, and enjoy the quirky, fast-paced adventure.<br>
+https://wh1te6324.itch.io/slice-of-time

 # 💻 Tech Skill Stack